jakobgoerke/hackthebox-machine-writeups/Tally/Readme.md

 226 Transfer complete.
 ```

-As we remember it was instructed that the person create his own folder when he logs in.

-So we go into Users and try searching for something nice
+As we remember it was instructed that the person create his own folder when he logs in.So we go into Users and try searching for something nice

 Under /User/Tim/Files we find something Nice !!

 ```
 ftp> ls
 200 PORT command successful.